12 Best Investment Portfolios: SovereignBoss Should Consider in 2025

 This portfolio has the lowest volatility of any diversified equity portfolio with 15% or less risk according to Bernstein's calculations.

-This strategy is for conservative investors who are willing to take on risk in the event that they need an emergency fund.
+This strategy is for conservative investors who are willing to take on risks in the event that they need an emergency fund.

 The Aggressive Portfolio